 School Year 2018-2019

-The Elementary School program guide for 2018-2019 will be available in September.
+The 2018-2019 elementary school program guide is now available.
 Learn more about our school programs.

 Teachers and parents are encourage to call Nicole at 519-482-8777 to request in-class programming.
 Parents, please remember we need teacher consent to provide programming.
 We will help you work with the teacher to delivery the program.